brajeshwar/brajeshwar.github.io/_posts/2007/2007-02-18-are-you-a-programmer-or-a-coder.md

 Are programmers and Coders the most neglected link in the Software Development Chain?
 Coders are like smart assembly line workers as opposed to programmers who are plant engineers.
 Programmers are the brains, the glorious visionaries who create things.
 Large software programmers that often run into billions of lines are designed and developed by a handful of programmers.
 Coders follow instructions of the large program.

+> Coding is the process of writing code from one language to another, whereas programming is the process of developing a program so that human inputs and machine outputs are in sync.

 Some industry experts have put in that -- if programming requires a post graduate level of knowledge of complex algorithms and programming methods, coding requires only high school knowledge of the subject.
 Coding is deemed repetitive and monotonous.

 During many events, like the one last week in India at the annual fair of the software industry's apex body [Nasscom](http://www.nasscom.in/), no one mentioned anything about Programmer or aptly the coders.
 The event, which brought together software professionals from around the world, used up all its 29 sessions to discuss prospects to improve the performance of software companies.
 Panels chose to debate extensively on subjects like managing innovation, business growth and multiple geographies.
 But there was nothing on programmers/coders, whom we all believed are the driving force behind the success of any software company.